 When Should I Contact an Immigration Attorney About My Form I-129F or Form Case?

 For most rejected Form I-129F applications, you can probably refile successfully without an attorney.
 You will need to understand why USCIS rejected your original application, fix the mistake, and file again.
-If you don’t understand why your case was rejected or you need additional help, we can help to connect you with an immigration attorney through our Ask an Attorney program for just $24/month.

 How Can I Track USCIS Case Status Changes?